Have a seat. It is time for a chat.

 Hope you are having a great day!
 I have come across your site, and I strongly feel that your website is a perfect match for us.

 Why do I, as the recipient, care that my site is a perfect match for you?

-If you want me to link to your site, you need to tell me why I should link to your site.
+If you want me to link to your site, you need to tell me why I should and how it benefits me, as the recipient.

 That’s a lot of work.
 If you want me to do that work, you need to make a damn strong argument why.

-Another basic thing to get right is making sure the person you’re pitching either owns the site in question or is actively posting there!
+Please, please make sure the person you’re pitching either owns the site in question or is a decision-maker.

-I still get guest post and topic pitches asking if it would be a good fit for TheNextWeb.com or Moz.com.
+And yet, I still get guest post pitches asking if it would be a good fit for TheNextWeb.com or Moz.com.